How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Empirical Evaluation

 Methods merely employing the identified design also show significantly improved robustness, though there are differences in the amount of robustness improvement due to architectural differences.
-Specifically, these methods outperform the best unvaccinated method (GAT) on all datasets by up to 32.92\% in average, despite having comparable performance on clean datasets.
-On Citeseer and FB100, methods with the heterophilous design also show comparable or even better robustness than state-of-the-art vaccinated GNNs like ProGNN and GCN-SVD.
+Specifically, these methods outperform the best unvaccinated method (GAT) on all datasets by up to 33.75\% in average, despite having mostly comparable performance on clean datasets; methods like APPNP and CPGNN also show comparable or even better robustness than state-of-the-art vaccinated GNNs. {These observations also apply to the larger Pubmed dataset in Table~\ref{table:results-pubmed}}. {We also note that the graph-agnostic MLP, which is immune to structural attacks, outperforms all GNNs against attacks on Citeseer and Snap; this shows the challenges in defending against targeted attacks and calls for more effective defense strategies upon our discoveries.}

-\textcircled{\raisebox{-0.9pt}{2}}~\textit{Evasion attacks}.
-Under evasion attacks (Table~\ref{table:real-results-detailed-netattack}), we observe \textit{similar trends as in poison attacks}: GraphSAGE-SVD and H$_2$GCN-SVD are up to 20.55\% more accurate than the GCN-SVD baseline, and methods featuring the identified design alone achieve up to 24.45\% gain in average performance against the best unvaccinated baseline.
-We note that GNNGuard and ProGNN are not capable of addressing evasion attacks.
-In summary, these observations show that the heterophily-inspired design is orthogonal to existing vaccination mechanisms for improving the robustness of GNNs.
+\textcircled{\raisebox{-0.9pt}{2}}~\textit{Evasion attacks}. {Under evasion attacks (detailed results are reported in App.
+Table~\ref{table:real-results-detailed-netattack} on our \repo{}), we observe \textit{similar trends as in poison attacks}: GraphSAGE-SVD and H$_2$GCN-SVD are up to 20.55\% more accurate than the GCN-SVD, the corresponding baseline without the heterophilous design, and GraphSAGE-SMGDC and H$_2$GCN-SMGDC outperform GCN-SMGDC by up to 19.44\%. } Methods featuring the identified design alone achieve up to 38.89\% gain in average performance against the best unvaccinated baseline, {which we also observe on Pubmed.} We note that two baselines, GNNGuard and ProGNN, are designed specifically to defend against poison attacks, and are not capable of addressing evasion attacks.